muratk3n/thirdwave/en/README.md

 ---

-Maybe I should just use Glass Ceiling

----

-6th G for race?
-Genetics?
-Hah

----

-5G instead of 4G?
-The fifth G being Gender?
-That could be better

----

 For all driving, lithium world reserves are soorta enough assuming half a day of storage.
 If you take one full day, not enough.
 Half a day, plus a swap mechanism, not enough..
 This thing has a bleak